axelarnetwork/axelarate-community/UPGRADE.md

 **Note that the path may be different if you are running your node with the binaries.**

 6. Restart your node.
+Make sure you have pulled the latest main branch of the repo.
 The join scripts should automatically pull the new binary based on information at [testnet-releases.md](https://github.com/axelarnetwork/axelarate-community/blob/main/resources/testnet-releases.md).
 Or you can add the flag `-a v0.12.0` to force a specific version.